-Find out everything you need to know about cooking rice including how to prepare rice, how much rice per person, and how to store leftovers too.
+Find out everything you need to know about cooking rice including how to prepare rice, how much rice to cook per person, and how to store leftovers.

-Learning how to cook rice may seem simple, but it can sometimes be a tricky thing to get right and can often lead to wet rice, a burnt pan and ruined dinner.
-The trick is to ensure light, fluffy results every time, and good quality rice is essential to achieve this.
-Cheaper rice will be disappointing, soggy and lacking in flavour – however carefully you cook it.
+Cooking rice may seem simple, but it can sometimes be a tricky thing to get right and can often lead to wet rice, a burnt pan, and ruined dinner.
+To help you avoid any mistakes, we’ve put together some expert advice on the following areas:

 *What type of rice should I buy?

 There are many different varieties of rice you can opt for.
-The most common being American long grain, a good all-rounder which holds its shape well.
+The most common being American long grain, a good all-rounder that holds its shape well.

 Basmati is a more expensive aromatic delicate rice and is the classic accompaniment to curries and for making pilaf (rice flavoured with spices).
 Both these types of rice can be cooked in the same way.

-Brown rice contains more fibre, vitamins and minerals than white because the bran and germ have not been removed.
+Brown rice contains more fiber, vitamins, and minerals than white because the bran and germ have not been removed.
 This type of rice takes a lot longer to cook and has a chewier texture.
 It keeps you feeling fuller for longer so is the healthier choice – especially if you’re on a diet.

-Black, red Carmargue and wild rice are less common and more expensive, speciality rice.
-They have a nuttier flavour than white rice and take 20-40mins to cook but their firm, chewy texture and colour make them ideal for salads.
+Black, red Carmargue, and wild rice are less common and more expensive, specialty rice.
+They have a nuttier flavour than white rice and take 20-40mins to cook.
+These types of rice are firm, have a chewy texture and vibrant colour to make them ideal for salads.

-Risotto (Arborio) rice is a short plump grain, which when cooked softens on the outside to give a creamy texture to risottos but still remains slightly firm in the centre.
+Risotto (Arborio) rice is a short plump grain, which when cooked softens on the outside to give a creamy texture to risottos but still remains slightly firm in the center.

 We recommend allowing 50-75g of uncooked rice per serving.
 This equates to 50-75ml per person if using a measuring jug which is often quicker than weighing it.

-Any leftover rice should be chilled quickly and can be stored in the fridge for 2 days or frozen for 1 month.
+Any leftover rice should be chilled quickly and can be stored in the fridge for two days or frozen for one month.
 Reheat thoroughly and all the way through in the microwave, or in a little boiling water until piping hot.

 Deputy Food Editor, Rose Fooks, likes to ‘add a pinch of turmeric to jazz it up.’
 Our Food Director, Elisa, cooks her rice with a stock cube in or suggests putting in cubes of beetroot to make the rice turn pink – ‘kids love the colour.‘